 A Guide to Brightening Up Hyperpigmentation

 When it comes to the most frequently asked skincare questions, “how to treat hyperpigmentation” tops the list.
-The term itself delivers nearly 5 million results on Google, and personally, our Skin Hotline is constantly buzzing with recommendations for evening out tone and diminishing dark spots and acne scars.
+The term itself delivers nearly 5 million results on Google, and personally, our customer care chat is constantly buzzing with recommendations for evening out tone and diminishing dark spots and acne scars.

 If you struggle with hyperpigmentation, it’s safe to say you’re not alone.
 With the right cocktail of ingredients and a little bit of patience, however, there’s hope.
 Read everything you need to know about what causes hyperpigmentation and the best skincare ingredients to brighten up dark spots and even out tone.